 Any corrections suggested by your proofreader will need to be performed by your formatter or designer.

 - Stylistic and structural (paragraph-level editing, including copyediting): $4.50 per page

-Please plan on receiving your edited or proofread manuscript approximately one month from the date on which I receive your manuscript.
-Fees for a rush job, due in two weeks, include a surcharge of 15 percent.
+Please plan on receiving your edited or proofread manuscript approximately two months from the date on which I receive your manuscript.
+Fees for a rush job, due in one month, include a surcharge of 25 percent.